-It’s New Year’s Eve and I’m remembering a “watchnight service” in Philadelphia.
+I wrote this on New Year’s Eve when I was remembering a watchnight worship service in Philadelphia.
 It started at 10pm and ended after midnight.
 We reviewed the old year, confessed our failings, and prepared for the new year, seeking Jesus’ blessing and renewing our covenant to follow Him.

 We began with Psalm 141:1-2—“I call to you, LORD, come quickly to me; hear me when I call to you.
 May my prayer be set before you like incense; the lifting up of my hands like the evening sacrifice.”
 Then our service followed the A-C-T-S model of prayer, devoting time to: Adoration, Confession, Thanksgiving, and Supplication.

 I often use A-C-T-S myself.
 The Lord does not require us to approach Him according to a rigid formula or a “canned” method.
 Jesus’ model prayer for us (The Lord’s Prayer) includes Adoration, Confession, and Supplication.
 And the rest of the Scriptures are full of Thanksgiving.
-The A-C-T-S pattern keeps us from “gimme, gimme” prayers that are selfish and focus only on our needs.
+The A-C-T-S pattern can keep us from “gimme, gimme” prayers that are selfish and focus only on our wants.

-Recent counselees were not familiar with the A-C-T-S model and I explained it to them.
+Recent counselees were not familiar with the A-C-T-S model so I explained it to them.
 Maybe this article will help you or others you know.
 If so, please pass it on.

 “For the kind of sorrow God wants us to experience leads us away from sin and results in salvation.
 There’s no regret for that kind of sorrow.
 But worldly sorrow (the hopeless sorrow of non-Christians), which lacks repentance, results in spiritual death.”
 (2 Corinthians 7:10)

 To be continued.
 You can read Knowing God Through Prayer (A-C-T-S)(Part 2)